Healthy Homes Assessment Maupuia

 Maupuia Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is a requirement throughout Maupuia and New Zealand rental houses where it is reasonably practicable to install.
+• Insulation of the underfloor and ceiling is required in all Maupuia and New Zealand rental houses where it is reasonably practicable to put in.

-• Landlords and property managers must keep records of their the conformance to the Healthy Homes Standard that apply or will be applied during the tenancy of the rental property.
+• Property managers and landlords have to keep records of their compliance with the Healthy Homes Standards that apply or will be applicable during the tenure of their rental properties.

 Starting 1 July 2021

-• All boarding homes (except Kainga Ora and Community Housing Providers with registered Boarding home tenancies) must comply with the Healthy Homes Standard regardless of when the tenancy began.
+• All the boarding households (except Kainga Ora and Community Housing Providers with registered boarder household tenancies) are required to comply with Healthy Homes Standards regardless of the date when the tenancy started.

 From 1 July 2023